brightbox/docs.brightbox.com/content/guides/cli/load-balancers.md

 ### Listeners

+By default, each Load Balancer is created with two listeners: one listening on port `80` in `http` mode and another listening on port `443` in `tcp` mode.

+You can specify your own listeners in the format `in-port:out-port:type:timeout` (you can comma separate multiple listeners).

+* `in-port` is the port that the Load Balancer listens on
+* `out-port` is the port the load balancer will connect to on your back end servers - usually this will be the same as `in-port`
+* `type` is the mode, currently `http`, `http+ws` or `tcp`
+* `timeout` is the time (in milliseconds) after which inactive connections will be closed

-By default, Load Balancers listen on port `80` in `http` mode and port `443` in `tcp` mode.
-HTTP requests get a `X-Forwarded-For` header added as they pass through the balancer, so your web servers can find the user's IP address.
+In `http` and `http+ws` mode, HTTP requests get a `X-Forwarded-For` header added as they pass through the balancer, so your back-end servers can see the user's IP address.
 TCP mode doesn't modify the request at all, so it can be used for SSL and other types of connections (like MySQL or SMTP).

-You can specify your own listeners in the format `in-port:out-port:type:timeout`. `in-port` is the port that the load balancer listens on and `type` is the mode, currently `http`, `http+ws` or `tcp`.
-`out-port` is the port the load balancer will connect to on your back end servers - usually this will be the same as `in-port`. `timeout` is the inactivity timeout, in milliseconds, for your listener, setting a timeout in `http+ws` will only affect the http timeout.
-You can comma separate multiple listeners.
+In `http+ws` mode, Load Balancers can handle standard HTTP traffic and WebSockets traffic over the same port, the `timeout` will be applied to standard HTTP traffic, whilst WebSockets connections will be given a fixed timeout of 1 day.

+#### Examples

-For example, if you want to change your balancer to handle your mail servers you could change the listeners for IMAP and SSL IMAP:
+If you want to change your balancer to handle your mail servers you could change the listeners for IMAP and SSL IMAP:

     $ brightbox-lbs update -l 143:143:tcp,993:993:tcp lba-c76a7